Matte vs Glossy

 You can see a clear and mirror-like reflection on the Dell laptop with the door, wall, chair and the laptop keyboard distinctly visible.
 On the BenQ you can see a fuzzy reflection of the door, the rear of the laptop and the cameraman’s hand.
 Once the screen is turned on this mild reflection ceases to be an issue.
 Direct light falling on the screen can still cause troublesome glare, but such viewing conditions are often problematic even for stronger matte screen surfaces.
 The image below shows the BenQ EW2420, under similar lighting conditions to the first photograph, displaying a mixed desktop background at 160 cd/m2.
 You can no longer see the reflected objects on the screen.

-A similar solution is used on some of LG’s AH-IPS panels (such as the Dell U2713HM) and CMO’s 4K TN panels.
-AUO’s AHVA panels (such as the BL2710PT) have an even lower haze value that sits quite close to that of their VA panels (13-15%).
+A similar solution is used on some of LG’s AH-IPS panels, including 2560 x 1440 and 3440 x 1440 models.
+AUO’s AHVA panels (such as the BL2710PT and BL3201PT/PH) have an even lower haze value that sits quite close to that of their VA panels (13-15%).
 The clarity and relative smoothness of the image on these is excellent.
 Some new ‘AD-PLS’ and ‘AH-IPS’ panels (including those with a 1920 x 1080 and 1920 x 1200 resolution) are not quite ‘semi glossy’ but still have relatively light matte screen surfaces with lower haze values (~25%) than that seen on older IPS monitors (>30%).
 LG’s 21:9 panels with 2560 x 1080 resolutions have a similar haze value and an impressively smooth and ‘un-grainy’ surface texture.

 Future screen surfaces